Gambetta Lab / Center for Integrative Genomics

 Publications

-Click on the green arrow for access to datasets and code, click on the red arrow for the paper summary.
+Click on red arrow for access to datasets and code, click on green arrow for paper summary.

 Enhancer-promoter interactions become more instructive in the transition from cell-fate specification to tissue differentiation